bumothekid/bumothekid/README.md

-# Hey, everyone I'm Bumo aka David
+# Hey, everyone I'm Bumo

 ## About me
 I'm currently 14 years-old and from Germany.
 I'm mainly working as Discord Bot Developer.